Cachi0001/Biz/updates.md

-Future Updates for Bizflow
+Future Updates for SabiOps
-The following features will enhance Bizflow post-MVP to fully address Nigerian SMEs' challenges, once resources are available:
+The following features will enhance SabiOps post-MVP to fully address Nigerian SMEs' challenges, once resources are available:

 Loan Connect Feature